-Billmans Foundry has grown from producing castings for local areas to distributing a wide range of products across Australia.
+Billmans Foundry has grown from producing castings for local areas to distributing a wide range of products across Australia and overseas.

 Since its humble beginnings in a small tin shed on the outskirts of Castlemaine, Victoria, father and son team Gerald and Max Billman have taken Billmans Foundry from a part time business producing castings for the local area to now distributing a wide range of products across Australia and overseas.